DH - Dental Hygiene

 Individual study of selected topics to enhance the student's knowledge base and competencies related to didactic, clinical or community dental hygiene, alternative practice settings, or advanced professional roles.
-Course is designed using a self-study, student-directed format.
+Designed using a self-study, student-directed format.
 Students are expected to develop personal objectives, projects/activities in consultation with faculty.
-Prerequisite: admission to the degree completion
+Prerequisite: admission to the degree completion Bachelor of Science.

 DH 465.
 Research and Evidence-Based Practice in Dental Hygiene (3).

 Practical approach to the application of evidence-based practice and foundational research concepts.
 Includes identification of types of research and research problems, literature analysis, and research methodology.
 Prerequisite: admission to the BSDH degree completion program and the completion of STAT 370 or equivalent.